DaJunn/DATA/README.md

 Useful Information
-To help you decide where to begin, we’ve divided this list into 3 levels, namely:
+To help you decide where to begin, we’ve divided this list into **3 levels**, namely:

 Beginner Level: This level comprises of data sets which are fairly easy to work with, and don’t require complex data science techniques.
 You can solve them using basic regression or classification algorithms.
 Also, these data sets have enough open tutorials to get you going.
 In this list, we have also provided tutorials to help you get started.
 Intermediate Level: This level comprises of data sets which are more challenging in nature.
 It consists of mid & large data sets which require some serious pattern recognition skills.
 Also, feature engineering will make a difference here.
 There is no limit on the use of ML techniques; everything under the sun can be put to use.